 Some of you may have suffered from this problem and rushed out to buy a new charger when the solution was at hand with only a tiny bit of effort and only a little bit more know how.
-This has been one of our longest running forum topics, appearing over a year ago in answer to the problem that the Galaxy Nexus wouldn't charge.
-One of our industrious readers, Marchino, shared the first fix and has had pages of thanks dedicated to him ever since.
-Here's five tips to fix a phone that won't charge.
+This is one of the most frequently occurring topics we come across within the Android community, and many times users are just frustrated with the poor battery life on their chosen device, rather than it being a serious issue.
+Regardless, if you’re having battery problems with your device, here is our guide for how to fix a phone that won’t charge.

-Either your phone won't charge at all when it is plugged in, or the connection drops out or only charges very slowly, sometimes only just faster than your device's battery is discharging.
-This is actually a very common complaint, and one I suffered from with a device myself.
-There's a few things that could've gone wrong.
+The problem occurs in various guises.
+Either your phone won't charge AT ALL when it is plugged in, or it only charges very slowly (sometimes barely faster than it is discharging).
+It’s a very common complaint, and one I’ve suffered from with devices myself, so here are a few solutions.

 DIY USB port fix